vsbuffalo/vincebuffalo-website/_posts/2012-11-14-learn-visualization.md

-I think a lot about how scientists learn programming and how we can change this process to yield a better outcome (fewer errors, more readible and reproducubile code).
+I think a lot about how scientists learn programming and how we can change this process to yield a better outcome (fewer errors, more readible and reproducible code).
 Scientific coders must learn to program in a particular fashion that "stacks the deck" to make errors apparent.
 On this front, unit tests, following coding standards, and peer code review get a lot of deserved attention.
 Yet for some reason,